hedgetechllc/libopusenc-static-sys/README.md

 # About

-`libopusenc-sys` is an FFI Rust-binding to the reference Opus Encoder library `libopusenc`.
+`libopusenc-static-sys` is an FFI Rust-binding to the reference Opus Encoder library `libopusenc`.

 It uses `bindgen` to dynamically generate all Rust bindings and documentation, and will always compile a **static** version of the underlying Opus Encoder library to ensure